 The pairing of the director of The Devils with the actress who stole an entire film from under Elvis Presley's nose was bound to produce a few sparks, but no one was prepared for the cinematic conflagration that was the "Champagne" musical number; popularly known as "The beans sequence."
 A song written expressly for the film, it communicates Nora's profound guilt, compounded by the riches and comfort that has come to her through Tommy's pinball success.
 In an attempt to blot out Tommy's image from both her mind and the television screen, which alternates close-ups of Tommy's staring, blameless eyes, with insipid commercials for baked beans, soap suds, and chocolate, Nora gets plastered.
 Everything comes to an emotional and visual head when Nora hallucinates the television set vomiting its material goods into her pristine white bedroom.

 If you really want to see an actor going all out, nerves exposed and raw, you need look no further than Ann-Margret's Technicolor nervous breakdown in Tommy.
-Audacious isn't even the word. understandably, this scene was all critics could talk about when the film was released.
-Even today it stands as an example of virtuoso looniness of the most outrageous kind.
+Audacious isn't even the word.
+Understandably, this scene was all critics could talk about when the film was released, and even today I think it can't help but astonish.
+A primo example of truly inspired, virtuoso looniness.

 If you really want to see an actor going all out, nerves exposed and raw, you need look no further than Ann-Margret's Technicolor nervous breakdown in Tommy.
-Audacious isn't even the word. understandably, this scene was all critics could talk about when the film was released.
-Even today it stands as an example of virtuoso looniness of the most outrageous kind.
+Audacious isn't even the word.
+Understandably, this scene was all critics could talk about when the film was released, and even today I think it can't help but astonish.
+A primo example of truly inspired, virtuoso looniness.

 THE STUFF OF DREAMS